(Editor's Note: Updated in 2026 to include the latest burn test safety guides, 6A grade standards, and tips for buying authentic silk products.)

 Is Mulberry Silk Real Silk?

-When shopping for products like mulberry silk pillowcases, duvets, or sarees, knowing how to distinguish authentic 6A grade silk from regular silk or fake alternatives is crucial for your investment.
+Whether you are shopping for mulberry silk pillowcases, luxury bedding, or wearable art like embroidered scarves, knowing how to distinguish authentic 6A grade silk from regular silk or fake alternatives is crucial for your investment.

 Mulberry Silk vs. Regular Silk vs. Synthetic: What's the Difference?